 You can’t be angry and judgmental and be open to connecting deeper at the same time.

-Living in the loving space opens the way for possibilities of love that didn’t exist before when you start living in the present moment and moving forward from there.
+Living in Big Fat Love opens the way for possibilities of love that didn’t exist before when you start living in the present moment and moving forward from there.

 Relationship challenges melt away.

 The truth is that resentment only hurts you and your mental, physical and emotional health.